To explore state rebates and incentive programs visit: www.dsireusa.org

 Tax Credit Details: (Be sure to contact your accountant/tax advisor to see how these incentives affect you.)

-• 26% tax credit on your tax return through 2022.
+• 30% tax credit on your tax return through 2032.

-• Includes installation and labor costs
+• Includes installation and labor costs.

-• There is no cap on how much you can claim
+• There is no cap on how much you can claim.

-• Residential installations can claim the deduction as soon as the system is complete.
+• Residential installations can claim the tax credit as soon as the system is complete but have until 12/31/2034 to get it operational.

 • For new home construction the “placed in service date” is the date of occupancy